Middleware Concept in .NET Core

 Build and run the project, you will see the output as – “First Middleware”

-Use() method to add Middleware
+Use() method to add the Middleware

 app.Use(async (context, next) =>